 Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Put yourself in the shoes of the User: what do you do if the application is unreachable just when you need it?
 Well, if you’re like most people, you will keep refreshing the page or re-opening the app in a desperate attempt to gain access.
-Since Bubble doesn’t have any offline capabilities and relies 100% on the server even to render the page, the Users will simply see an error message.
+Since Bubble doesn’t have any offline capabilities and relies 100% on the server even to render the page, you’re not just faced with a one-time page load from 5,000 users, but potentially an avalanche of attempted reloads.

-So what does this mean?
-From a capacity perspective we don’t count the number of actual Users trying to access the platform: we need to count the number of attempts to reach it, since each session requires the same amount of capacity regardless of who the User is.
+What this means from a workload perspective?
+First, it can mean that you are consuming all the allotted WU in your plan within minutes of opening the conference.
+Keep in mind, we don’t count the number of actual Users trying to access the platform: we need to count the number of attempts to reach it, since each session requires the same amount of workload regardless of who the User is.
 So if 5,000 Users are attempting to connect at the same time, and they all refresh the page three times, we’re no longer dealing with 5,000 sessions, but 15,000.
 Over the course of a few minutes, each User is likely to try to refresh the page more than three times – perhaps repeatedly trying as much as 10 times, in which case our volume of sessions has grown to 50,000.

 No wonder Bubble is struggling!

-So a sudden maxed out capacity can easily turn into a chain reaction where the number of Users seems mindboggingly much higher than the actual number of participants.
+So even if you don’t spend all your workload instantly, a sudden spike that gives the server too much work can easily turn into a chain reaction where the number of Users seems mindboggingly much higher than the actual number of participants.
 You may check your Bubble logs and and compare it to an analytical tool like Google Analytics and get wildly different results, adding to the confusion.
 From a performance point of view, that same chain reaction is making the problem worse than it initially was.

 What to do?